Home Ventilation Systems — Vetted & Insured Installers

 Indicative pricing — your actual quote will vary

 A bathroom extractor fan (humidity-controlled, ducted to outside) is €150–€280 fitted.
 A kitchen cooker hood ducted to outside (when no ducting exists) is €350–€650 fitted.
 PIV (positive input ventilation) install is €700–€1,200 fitted including unit.
 MVHR full-house install retrofit (existing 3-bed semi, ducting through existing voids) is €4,500–€9,500.
 New-build MVHR (ducting designed in) is €3,500–€6,500.
 Annual MVHR service with filter change is €120–€220.
+Whatever the system, insist on an itemised quote that separates the unit, ducting, and labour — and check it covers making good any ceilings or walls opened along the way.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your ventilation engineer through Jobiit